joanneqiu07/NBA-Salary-Prediction/README.md

 4. Train, Test Spliting

+Split the training set and the testing set.

 5. Defining metrics

+Define a function called `regress_results()` to calculate different scores of the models.

 6. Linear Regression

 Build a linear regression model and fit it to the training set.
 Test the regression model.
 Fit a linear model using the Ordinary Least Squares.

 7. Principle Component Analysis

 Since there are some features that have multi-colinearity, we can use PCA to reduce the dimensions of our input.
 Reformat and view results, reduce the features to two.

 8. AdaBoost

 Build an AdaBoost Regression model and check its performance.

 9. RandomForest

 Build a random forest model and check its performance.

 10. Cross Validation

 Use cross validation to improve the models.

 # Scope and limitations